cmckay01/CUResaleApp/README.md

 # CUResale App - Demo

-This repo contains Balsamiq and Figma mockups as well as a video demo of an app I designed with four other classmates in my UI Design Class (COMS W4170) at Columbia University
+This repo contains Balsamiq and Figma mockups as well as a video demo of an app I designed with four other classmates in my UI Design Class (COMS W4170) at Columbia University.
+Please feel free to review the mockups and watch the video demo to see the app in action.

 This app was designed in Swift with various Firebase products such Authentication, Storage, Database, and more.